Why I Teach

-Currently, I am a Math For America Master Teacher Fellow at UC Berkeley and was a mentor for new teachers through the UC Berkeley CAL Teach Program from 2012 - 2015.
+Currently, I am a Math For America Master Teacher Fellow at UC Berkeley and have been a mentor for new teachers through the UC Berkeley CAL Teach Program since 2012.

 Ballet and modern dance classes, cooking, sewing, opera, solving math problems, sightseeing, travel, hiking, the beach, and spending time with friends and family.